biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 ![png](output_34_1.png)

-<p>At first glance I note a problem, I expect a lot of the country to be showing up as a much lighter shade than this.
-This had me thinking for a while, and then I realized that I hadn't normalized it accross the population.</p>
+At first glance I note a problem, I expect a lot of the country to be showing up as a much lighter shade than this.
+This had me thinking for a while, and then I realized that I hadn't normalized it accross the population.

-<p>I also had to look at which would be greater the population gain of some counties, or the population loss of some countries.
-I went with the former, as a population we are growing. </p>
+I also had to look at which would be greater the population gain of some counties, or the population loss of some countries.
+I went with the former, as a population we are growing.

-<p>In order to normalize this, I would have to set the max to the max, and the negative max, to the negative min.
+In order to normalize this, I would have to set the max to the max, and the negative max, to the negative min.
 This was easily done.
-Also I am going to add a colorbar to give us an idea of what is what.</p>
+Also I am going to add a colorbar to give us an idea of what is what.

 ```python